Degree of Quantumness in Quantum Synchronization: Introduction

-Synchronization is a process in which two or more self-sustained oscillators evolve to swing in unison.
+Synchronization is originally defined as a process in which two or more self-sustained oscillators evolve to swing in unison.
 The original intrinsic frequencies are modified by the interaction between the oscillators, and a common effective frequency is observed~\cite{Pikovsky2003, luo}.
 It is a rich phenomenon manifested in a variety of disciplines that was typically studied in classical settings.
 Examples beyond pendula include heart beats~\cite{Cai1993}, neural networks~\cite{Rosin2013} and beating of flagella~\cite{Goldstein2009}.

 During the last decades, a significant progress has been achieved in quantum technologies, which has allowed the search of synchronizing behaviors in quantum platforms~\cite{Goychuk2006, Zhirov2006}.
 Since then, the most studied case consists of chains of quantum harmonic oscillators with driving fields, dissipative mechanics, and nonlinearities~\cite{Lee2013, Manzano2013, Walter2014, Lee2014}.
 These models can be straightforwardly compared with the classical case, which corresponds to the presence of many quanta in the model.
 Quantum mechanics, on the other hand, introduces two main effects, namely, quantum noise and quantum correlations~\cite{Giorgi2012}.
 Quantum correlations have been reported to be strong in quantum synchronization~\cite{Hush2015} and, indeed, a synchronization between micromasers stronger than expected by semiclassical models has been recently discussed~\cite{Davis2016}.
-Additionally, measures to quantify the synchronization of continuous variable quantum systems, such as two coupled optomechanical systems, have also been proposed~\cite{Mari2013}.
+Likewise, it is also reported that synchronization is closely related with the performance on quantum heat engine \cite{arXiv.1812.10082}.
+In such case, the relation between the bath temperatures imposes a bound on the performance of such system.
+Furthermore, measures to quantify the synchronization of continuous variable quantum systems, such as two coupled optomechanical systems and topological lattice of these systems, have also been proposed~\cite{Mari2013,arXiv.1908.07296}.
+Moreover, it has also demonstrated that synchronization it is closely related to a symmetry breaking on the system dynamics rather than the values of the macroscopic parameters of the model associated \cite{arXiv.1907.03323,arXiv.1907.12837} .
+Finally, in Refs \cite{arXiv.1909.12050,arXiv.1909.12703} it has been reported the use of the synchronization on two-level system as a feature to reduce the computational complexity of the quantum key distribution protocol.